thelogical/Chain-Reaction/README.md

 *Update*

 Finally some success!
-After aout 10000 iterations AI was able to defeat Random play by some margin.
+After about 10000 iterations AI was able to defeat Random play by some margin.
 Will be pushing documented version and project descfiption soon!.